 That's why it's important to pack essential and valuable items in carry-on luggage when you board a flight including a set of African safari clothing, otherwise you will be left with only what you are wearing if your suitcase disappears.

-#11: Neglecting to layer.
 Africa is a continent of extremes, it can be freezing cold in the morning and boiling hot by midday.
-So it's a good idea to wear cool garments as your first layer and then you can remove the warmer outer layers once things start heating up, as they almost always tend to do later in the day.
+So it's a good idea to wear cool garments as your first layer and then you can remove the warmer outer layers of safari clothing once things start heating up, as they almost always tend to do later in the day.

 Top Three Safari Companies